-Credits for Military Service Credits will be granted, where applicable, for military experience in accordance with the recommendations of the American Council on Education's Guide to the Evaluation of
+4. Credits for Military Service Credits will be granted, where applicable, for military experience in accordance with the recommendations of the American Council on Education's Guide to the Evaluation of Educational Experiences in the Armed Services.

-The maximum credit transferable from all outside sources is 75 percent; 25 percent of the credit hours required for graduation must be earned through instruction by Wilkes Community College.
-To obtain transfer credit or advanced standing, students must submit official documentation to the Registrar's Office Students should request evaluations of all official transcripts and/ or scores submitted after they have been admitted to the college and placed in a program of study.
-The request for transfer evaluation form can be found on the WCC website or in the Student Services Office.
+The maximum credit transferable from all outside sources is 75 percent.
+At least 25 percent of the credit hours required for graduation must be earned through instruction by Wilkes Community College.
+This 25 percent cannot include credit by examination hours taken at Wilkes Community College.
+To obtain transfer credit or advanced standing, students must submit official documentation to the Registrar's Office.
+Students should request evaluations of all official transcripts and/or scores submitted after they have been admitted to the college and placed in a program of study.